jeffsrobertson/cityscapes-semantic-segmentation/README.md

 ### Testing

-The models were evaluted using the test.ipynb notebook.
+The models were evaluated using the test.ipynb notebook.
 Here is an example of a predicted segmentation from the validation set, with ground truth label for comparison:

 ![results](images/results.png)